Financial Aid Guide for Graduate Students

 Federal Student Loans

 Graduate students should first attempt to find forms of financial aid that don't need to be repaid.
-If you're unable to or need additional funds, you may want to apply for federal student loans.
-Use caution, though, and avoid taking out more student loans than you need, since many graduates struggle to repay them.
+If you still need additional funds, you may want to apply for federal student loans.
+Avoid taking out more student loans than you need, since many graduates struggle to repay them.

 Students should opt for federal student loans over private student loans, if possible.
-Federal student loans usually have lower interest rates and students are not required to make payments while they're enrolled in school.
+Federal student loans usually have lower interest rates and you don't need to make payments while enrolled in school.

-The interest rate for unsubsidized federal student loans is 5.28% for graduate students for the 2021-22 school year.
+The interest rate for unsubsidized federal student loans is 7.05% for graduate students for the 2023-2024 school year, according to the Federal Student Aid office.

 Private Student Loans

 Graduate students who need funds for college should consider private student loans only after exhausting all other options.
-Private student loans originate through a credit union, bank, or online lender rather than through the federal government and usually have higher interest rates than federal student loans.
+Private student loans originate through a credit union, bank, or online lender rather than through the federal government.
+They usually have higher interest rates than federal student loans.

-Some lenders offer students the option to defer making payments on their private student loans while they're in school.
-The interest will accrue on a private student loan if a student does not make any payments while enrolled.
+Some lenders allow students to defer making payments on their private student loans while they're in school.
+The interest will accrue on a private student loan if a student does not make any payments while in school.

 Banks consider salary and credit history when determining interest rates on private student loans.
 Students with a solid work and credit history and/or a U.S. co-signer may be offered lower interest rates.